 Miss Tourist is run by Yulia, a Russian girl who likes to travel in a smart way.
 Her blog has several articles about Iceland, covering a 14-day road trip all around the country, and some budget tips.

 In Yulia's own words, Miss Tourist is "all about travelling to extraordinary destinations and making the most of your time there!
-I will give you tips on how to avoid waiting in the line to popular attractions; money savers tips (something that I call "smart travel"); tips on not paying if you don't need to (discounts, free days etc.); and do-it-yourself practical tips on how to organise your vacation in the best possible way!"
+I will give you tips on how to avoid waiting in line to popular attractions; money-saving tips (something that I call "smart travel"); tips on not paying if you don't need to (discounts, free days, etc.); and do-it-yourself practical tips on how to organise your vacation in the best possible way!"

 What do you like most about Iceland?